-Budgetary comparison schedules for the City's funds that are not included in the Required Supplementary Information section can be found in the Supplementary Information section along with combining statements, and additional supporting schedules.
-These statements and schedules immediately follow the Required Supplementary Information section of this report.
+Budgetary comparison schedules for the City's funds not included in the Required Supplementary Information section can be found in the Supplementary Information section, combining statements and additional supporting schedules.
+These statements and schedules immediately follow this report's Required Supplementary Information section.

-The budgetary comparison schedules demonstrate compliance with the City's adopted and final revised budget.
+The budgetary comparison schedules demonstrate compliance with the City's adopted and final budget.